 In 477 ACE Sri Lanka was ruled by King Dhatusena.
 The king had two sons named Kashyapa and Mogallana.
 However, Kashyapa was his son by a non royal consort and was therefore not a legitimate heir to the throne.
 On the other hand, Mogallana was King Dhatusena’s son by the true queen and he was the legitimate heir to the throne of Sri Lanka.

 Unfortunately, Kashyapa decided to take matters into his own hands.
 With the assistance of the army commander Kashyapa gained control.
 Next, he seized the throne by killing King Dhatusena.
 Kashyapa was a very cruel man and he effectively buried King Dhatusena alive by walling him in.
 As a result, Mogallana fled for his life to India and Kashyapa assumed control of Sri Lanka.

 King Kashyapa knew that his brother would raise an army in India and return to claim the throne.
 Therefore, he relocated his throne from Anuradhapura to Sigiriya in north central Sri Lanka.
 King Kashyapa turned this remote 200 meter high rock outcropping into a palace fit for a king.

 As a result, the King’s artists embellished Sigiriya Rock with royal frescoes.
 Additionally, manicured gardens surrounded the rock fortress for as far as the eye could see.
 Additionally, he fortified it with a moat and military installations to fend off the return of Mogallana.

 The Ignoble Demise of King Kashyapa

 The first thing that I noticed is that there was a serpent swimming in the moat!
 Perhaps a cobra?
-Therefore, invaders would have had natural enemies to fend off if they should try invade the fortress.
+Therefore, invaders would have also had natural enemies to fend off if they should try to take the fortress.

 Sigiriya Frescoes and Architectural Designs